Can You Do SEO Yourself? A DIY SEO Guide for Beginners

 All these factors can impact your SEO.
 For example, slow site and page speeds can cause a user to leave your site in favor of another, increasing bounce rates.
 High bounce rates can damage your SEO.

 To optimize your site’s technical SEO, you first must conduct an SEO site audit to identify any issues.
 Some sites like Semrush offer free technical SEO audit tools that let you audit several site pages.
-You can also check out our free SEO Checker tool to get a free audit of your entire website’s SEO performance!
+You can also check out our free SEO.com app to esaily measure your site’s SEO performance and spot opportunities to improve!

 Once you’ve completed your technical SEO audit, examine the areas of your site that have issues and devise a game plan to fix them, whether it’s improving website speed or making your site more mobile-friendly for users on different devices.